imneme/mini-sk/README.md

 against zero for completion.
 It does, however, run in constant space regardless of the size of the number.

+## Installing

+Prebuilt binaries are provided with releases for ZX Spectrum variants and for macOS and x86 Linux.

 ## Building